Cloud Computing

 Annoucements

-- Thank you Microsoft Azure and Red Hat for agreeing to share their cloud development experience with our students!
+- Thank you Microsoft Azure and Amazon AWS for agreeing to share their cloud development experience with our students!

 - Thank you Microsoft for agreeing to sponsor our course projects with Azure credits!